tangentyh/notes-of-tan/DesignPatternNotes.md

 # Behavioral

+ Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
+Behavioral patterns describe not just patterns of objects or classes but also the patterns of communication between them.
+These patterns characterize complex control flow that's difficult to follow at run-time.
+They shift your focus away from flow of control to let you concentrate just on the way objects are interconnected.

 1. Chain of Responsibility -- Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
    - examples -- `javax.servlet.Filter::doFilter`, `java.util.logging.Logger::log`